php-fig/per-coding-style/spec.md

 If an anonymous class has attributes, they MUST be placed starting on the next line after the `new` keyword, indented once, and otherwise follow the same rules as other attributes specified in section 12.
-The remaining anonymous class declaration after the final attribute MUST keep the same indentation as the attributes:
+The remaining anonymous class declaration after the final attribute MUST start on a new line and keep the same indentation as the attributes:

 ```php
 $example = new